 All NBPS families can edit their telephone numbers and email addresses through their ISAMS portal.
-Please notify the Admissions office if you cannot process contact information changes.
-This is important, as we depend on having the correct information to communicate with you in a timely manner.
+Please notify the Admissions office if you are not able to process contact information changes.
+This is very important, as we depend upon having the correct information in order to communicate with you in a timely manner.